-Thus, investing in automation for your ecommerce store can give you an edge over the competition and make your entire operations run more efficiently, but you’ll have to do so with careful consideration.
+Thus, investing in automation for your ecommerce store can give you an edge over the competition and make your entire operations run more efficiently.

 Another great way to ensure that your expansion efforts into new markets goes smoothly is to learn from the global names that are already operating in these regions.

-As we briefly discussed above, you’ll need to adapt and customize your strategies to fit the needs of the markets you’re entering in order to successfully enter new markets.
+As we briefly discussed above, you’ll need to adapt and customize your strategies to fit the needs of the markets you’re entering to enter new markets successfully.